 Bonus: Accounting Software as an Effective Support System

 The beauty of technology is accounting and bookkeeping software can give your nonprofit tools to understand your financial information better.
 Accounting software lets you simplify your financials, and even add tags to provide context for your data.
-Third parties like CPAs use tags to better understand data inputed weeks or months earlier.
+Third parties like CPAs use tags to better understand data from weeks or months earlier.
 After all, someone reviewing financial statements can frequently encounter statements either too summarized or too complicated.

-By using modern nonprofit accounting software, this lets you see that information in minutes rather than cobbling it together from spreadsheets over the course of hours.
-So if you want tools to simplify your financial information, and in turn make doing tasks like making those documents GAAP compliant, having the right kind of accounting software is very important.
+Using modern nonprofit accounting software lets you see that information in minutes rather than cobbling it together from spreadsheets over the course of hours.
+So if you want tools to simplify your financial information, and make those documents GAAP compliant, having the right kind of accounting software is very important.